 The MCSAP program includes the eCVSP tool to assist States in developing and monitoring their grant applications.
 The eCVSP provides ease of use and promotes a uniform, consistent process for all States to complete and submit their plans.
-States and territories will use the eCVSP to complete the CVSP and to submit either a single year, a 3-year plan, or an Annual Update to a 3-year plan.
+States and territories will use the eCVSP to complete the CVSP and to submit a 3-year plan or an Annual Update to a 3-year plan.
 As used within the eCVSP, the term 'State' means all the States, the District of Columbia, the Commonwealth of Puerto Rico, the Commonwealth of the Northern Mariana Islands, American Samoa, Guam, and the Virgin Islands.

-NEW FOR FY 2019:
+REMINDERS FOR FY 2020:

-Single Year and Multi-Year plans-For FY 2019, the primary difference in the single year and multi-year CVSP formats is that objectives, projected goals, and activities in the 3-year plan will cover an entire three-year period.
+Multi-Year plans-For FY 2020, all States will be utilizing the multi-year CVSP format.
+This means that objectives, projected goals, and activities in the plan will cover a full three-year period.
 The financial information and certifications will be updated each fiscal year.

-Annual Updates for Multi-Year plans-Those States in Year 2 of a 3-year plan will be providing an Annual Update only.
-States will be able to review the project plan submitted in Year 1 and indicate whether anything needs to be updated for Year 2 via a Yes/No question provided in each Section of Parts 1-3.
+Annual Updates for Multi-Year plans-Those States in Year 2 or Year 3 of a multi-year plan will be providing an Annual Update only.
+States will be able to review the project plan submitted in the previous year and indicate whether anything needs to be updated for the upcoming fiscal year via a Yes/No question provided in each Section of Parts 1-3.
 NOTE: Answer carefully as there is one opportunity to check Yes/No and then the input is locked.

-- If Yes is indicated, the information provided for Year 1 will be editable and State users can make any necessary changes to their project plan. - If No is indicated, the Year 1 information will not be editable and the user can move forward to the next section. - The financial information and certifications will be updated each fiscal year.
+- If Yes is indicated, the information provided for previously will be editable and State users can make any necessary changes to their project plan.
+(Note: Trend information that supports your current activities is not editable.) - If No is indicated, then no information in this section will be editable and the user can move forward to the next - The financial information and certifications will be updated each fiscal year.

-All single year, multi-year, and annual update plans have been pre-populated with data and information from their FY 2018 plans.
-States must carefully review and update this information to reflect FY 2019 activities prior to submission to FMCSA.
+All multi-year and annual update plans have been pre-populated with data and information from their FY 2019 plans.
+States must carefully review and update this information to reflect FY 2020 activities prior to submission to FMCSA.